Pickleball Grip Pressure

 What grip pressure is best for beginners in pickleball?

-Beginners typically start around a 5 out of 10.
-This moderate grip keeps the paddle
+Beginners often benefit from a moderate 5 out of 10.
+This keeps the paddle controlled without causing tension or limiting wrist movement.

 Can grip pressure affect my pickleball power?